EXPLORE THIS STORY

 Highlighted by

-Killing journalists in a conflict zone is a barometer of a war's brutality.
-When a country fires on press vehicles, it tells the world: I don't want witnesses.
-Each country reads this message through its own interests — Israel justifies, the U.S. hedges, Turkey accuses, France mourns, Pakistan condemns, India balances.
+The killing of journalists in conflict zones is a barometer of war brutality.
+When a country fires on press vehicles, it tells the world: I do not want witnesses.
+Each country reads this message through its own interests — Israel justifies, the US hesitates, Turkey accuses, France grieves, Pakistan condemns, India balances.
 But the fact remains: three journalists died in their car, and the world cannot even agree on the word to describe it.

 AI-powered analysis